 You may work with your bank to set up a Bill Payment.
 Most financial institutions offer this service for free.
-All you need is the OHHA mailing address and use your property address as your Account #.
+All you need is log into Community Financials and set up your account with the account # they provided to you.

 Q: What if I need more time to make a payment?

-A: Late payments will be assessed a late fee, but you should contact the office to make arrangements for a late payment.
+A: Late payments will be assessed a late fee, but you should contact Community Financials to make arrangements for a late payment.

 PETS AND ANIMALS